Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 By Proposition~\ref{Prop2y.2} below, we have

-where now~$\Aa'$ is the superconnection of the fibrewise spinor bundle over the circle bundle~$\ft\to F$.
-The corresponding $\eta$-form of~$\ft\to F$ has been computed by Zhang in~\cite[Thm~1.7]{ZhRokhlin}; see also~\cite[Rem~3.5]{Geta}.
+where now~$\Aa'$ is the superconnection of the fibrewise spinor bundle over the circle bundle ${\ft\to F}$.
+The corresponding \etaform of~$\ft\to F$ was computed by Zhang in \cite[Theorem 1.7]{ZhRokhlin}.
 Here, it only has a component of degree~$2$, given by

 Integration over the fibre of~$F\to\R$ of length~$y$ proves~\eqref{2.d.12}. \end{proof}